-One assistant referee shall be positioned at the intersection of the goal line and the goal area.
-His main duty is to check if the ball crosses the line.
+One assistant referee must be positioned at the intersection of the goal line and the goal area.
+His main duty is to check if the ball crosses the line:

-- When it is clear that the ball has crossed the goal line, the assistant referee shall make eye contact with the referee without giving any additional signal. - When a goal has been scored but it is not clear whether the ball has crossed the line, the assistant referee shall first raise his flag to attract the referee's attention and then confirm the goal.
+- when it is clear that the ball has crossed the goal line, the assistant referee must make eye contact with the referee without giving any additional signal - when a goal has been scored but it is not clear whether the ball has crossed the line, the assistant referee must first raise his flag to attract the referee's attention and then confirm the goal

-The other assistant referee shall be situated in the centre circle to control the remaining players from both teams.
+The other assistant referee must be situated in the centre circle to control the remaining players from both teams.

-7. "Goal - No Goal" situations
+7. "Goal - no goal" situations

-When a goal has been scored and there is no doubt about the decision, the referee and assistant referee shall make eye contact and the assistant referee shall then run quickly 25-30 metres along the touchline towards the halfway line without raising his flag.
+When a goal has been scored and there is no doubt about the decision, the referee and assistant referee must make eye contact and the assistant referee must then run quickly 25-30 metres along the touch line towards the halfway line without raising his flag.